carlosrojaso/Maestria.fm/README.md

-# Syntax.
+# MaestriaJS.

-A tasty treats podcast for Web Developers.
+A podcast for Web Developers.

-This is the site that runs [Syntax.fm](https://syntax.fm) — go there to listen to it!

-This site is built on React and Next.js

 ## Requirements
 - Node 8.1.2 or higher